-To use our online FD calculator SBI, just enter the value of initiat investment amount, rate of interest and the tenure.
+To use our online FD calculator SBI, just enter the value of the initial investment amount, rate of interest and tenure.
 The total amount that you would gain from your SBI fixed deposit upon maturity, will be reflected within seconds.

 Advantages of using Groww SBI fixed deposit calculator

 There are several advantages to using Groww’s SBI bank fixed deposit calculator, some of which are mentioned below –

 - Plan your investment portfolio quickly and without any hassle.

 - Shows you the maturity amount after TDS if you are a taxpayer.

 Investing in a mix of short-term and long-term fixed deposits is one of the ideal ways to expand your savings.
 You can earn more returns with a short-term FD compared to a savings account.
 Similarly, your long-term investment provides returns that can benefit you in case of future expenses, like a wedding.

 Groww’s online SBI FD calculator specifically helps you invest your funds accordingly and enjoy the highest possible returns from them.